Travel & conservation company, since 1991

 20 July 2016, 11h15

 A herd of 30 elephants drinking at the waterhole in front of the lodge deck.
-Downing my last lime and soda, I tear myself away, load up the rental car and head out – only to spend 30 minutes waiting in the shade of a mopane grove for the same herd to move on.
-A few enormous bulls surround me and linger, tossing ear-claps in my direction now and then, and kicking up dust – they seem to enjoy keeping me waiting.
+Downing my last lime and soda, I tear myself away, load up the rental car and head out – only to spend 30 minutes waiting in the shade of a mopane grove for the same herd to move off the road.
+A few enormous bulls surround me and linger, tossing ear-claps in my direction now and then and kicking up dust – they seem to enjoy keeping me waiting.
 I don’t fancy my chances if these six-tonne behemoths pull rank on my tin can car.
 No worries, no rush.
-Eventually, they move off and so do I, on to the next adventure.
+Eventually, they move off, and so do I, on to the next adventure.

 lion-buffalo-carcass